aalmkainzi/neat_libs/README.md

 }
 ```

-Thsee functions work for any stringable type.
+These functions work for any stringable type.

 To add a stringable type you do:
 ```C